Khwarranzem

-Khwarranzem (Middle Persian: Xwarranzēm) was a 3rd-century Sasanian queen (banbishn), married to Ardashir I or to Shapur I.
+Khwarranzem (Middle Persian: Xwarranzēm) (also known as Chornanzem, Xwarnanzem) was a 3rd-century Sasanian queen (banbishn), married to Ardashir I or to Shapur I.

 Biography

 The origins of her name is unknown, the name seems to suggest an Armenian or Georgian background.
 She is mentioned in Shapur I's inscription at the Ka'ba-ye Zartosht, where she is holding the title of shahr banbishn ("Queen of the empire").
 According to the same inscription, she was the mother of a certain Gorazdukht.

 Her husband is the subject of dispute amongst scholars; according to some, she was the wife of Ardashir I (r.
 224–242), whilst others suggests that she was the wife of Ardashir's son and successor Shapur I (r.
-240–270) and the mother of the latters son and heir Hormizd I (r.
+240–270) and the mother of the latter's son and heir Hormizd I (r.
 270–271).
 She may have been the same person as Gurdzad, who is mentioned as the wife of Shapur by the 10th-century historian Hamza al-Isfahani.